cisnlp/Taxi1500/README.md

 | Grace | God’s love, blessing, and kindness towards humans. |
 | Violence | Describes wars, conflict, threats, destruction of people, cities, nations etc. |

-## Access to the data
+## Data access and structure
-Taxi1500 covers 1502 languages.
-We release 1430 editions in 670 languages at the time of publication.
-The data can be accessed [here]().
+While Taxi1500 covers (... editions in) 1502 languages in total, we release 1871 editions in 823 languages which are either open access or have a license permitting distribution at the time of publication.
+Due to copyright restrictions, these are released as a corpus instead of the actual dataset, and can be converted into the dataset format shown below using the included processing code.

+Please refer to [Taxi1500-c_v1.0](Taxi1500-c_v1.0/) and [Taxi1500-c_v2.0](Taxi1500-c_v2.0/) for the corpora.
 Please contact Michael Cysouw, Philipps University of Marburg, to request access to the Parallel Bible Corpus (for academic use only).

-## Data structure

-The table below shows the structure of the dataset in each language.
-We present examples from the English dataset.
+The table below shows the structure of the dataset for all languages.
+The examples shown are from the English dataset.

 | id | label | verse |
 |----------|----------|----------|